chiragbharadwaj/ro/spec/README.md

 # A standalone declaration consists of one of the following:
 #   • A type declaration, which could consist of one or more constructors
-#   • A standard declaration, which could be normal, a constant, or even mutable (default: immutable)
+#   • A standard declaration, which could be normal, a constant, or even mutable (can use := only if mutable)
 #   • A function declaration with or without a type annotation, consisting of one or more arguments and
 #       a body of statements
 DECL ::=